 The enhanced fight system in Boom Beach likewise pushes you to have more mindfulness on your base situation contrasted with Clash of Clans.
 This is humorous since contrasted with CoC, the ways in bases are restricted to one and only straight line.
 Due to the focusing on system set up, you have to make sense of the ideal base setup even at the early phases of your base develop.

 Generally, I’d say that Supercell has a pearl with Boom Beach.
 It’s the “higher advancement” of Supercell’s prior hit game.
-If you’ve delighted in Clash of Clans or if you’re searching for a free game to play and can take huge amounts of weariness at short blasts, Boom Beach is an awesome game for you.
+If you’ve delighted in Clash of Clans or if you’re searching for a free game ( if you need free gems use boom beach astuce method) to play and can take huge amounts of weariness at short blasts, Boom Beach is an awesome game for you.